|

 Blodgett's map of 1792

-This is one of the most fascinating early maps, drawn by William Blodgett
+This is one of the most fascinating early maps, drawn by

-and published in Middletown in 1792.
-It attempts to show the local
+William Blodgett and published in Middletown in 1792.
+It

-industries.
-Round circles, for instance, are gristmills.
-Unfortunately, it
+instance, are gristmills.
+Unfortunately, it is in such

-are difficult to see, but are quite accurate in reflecting major routes of
+Roads are difficult to see, but are quite accurate in

-northwest corner of Redding, just above Great Pond.
+of Redding, just above Great Pond.
 This was part of

-Fitch's Farm, once part of Redding but eventually ceded to Ridgefield.
-See
+Fitch's Farm, once part of Redding but eventually ceded to

-under Fitch's Farm in Ridgefield Names.
+Ridgefield.
+See under Fitch's Farm in Ridgefield

 |